Deepbhamare/medllm/README.md

 ### Contact

-For any inquiries, contact Aryan Gupta at aryangupta159119@gmail.com.
+For any inquiries, contact Deep Bhamare at deepbhamare896@gmail.com.